-69 Groundwater management has been conducted in the Scott River Valley Basin (Basin) 70 for decades.
-As described in prior sections, a variety of project and management actions 71 (PMAs) are currently, or have previously been, implemented, that support groundwater 72 levels, groundwater storage and interconnected surface waters.
-Existing and planned 73 PMAs will contribute to the attainment of the groundwater sustainability goal in the Basin over the planning horizon of this Groundwater Sustainability Plan (GSP).
-These PMAs, 74 75 as described in Chapter 4, enable the continued use of groundwater and protection of groundwater uses and users into the future.
-76 77 In this section, the GSP implementation plan for the Basin is defined.
-Elements of this 78 plan include: 79 1) Management and Administration 80 a.
-GSA management, administration, legal and day-to-day operations. b.
-Reporting, including preparation of annual reports and 5-year evaluations 81 82 and updates.
-83 84 2) Implementation 85 a.
-Implementation of the GSP monitoring program activities described in 86 Chapter 3.
-87 b.
-Technical support, including model updates, data collection and other 88 technical analysis.
-89 c.
-Projects and Management Actions (PMAs) as described in Chapter 4.
-90 91 3) Outreach and Education 92 a.
-Coordination activities with stakeholders and entities in the Basin.
-93 b.
-Ongoing outreach activities to stakeholders 94 Cost estimates and funding methods for GSP implementation are also presented in this 95
+Groundwater management has been conducted in the Butte Valley Basin (Basin) for decades.
+As described in prior sections, a variety of project and management actions (PMAs) are currently, or have previously been, implemented, that support groundwater levels, groundwater storage and interconnected surface waters.
+Existing and planned PMAs will contribute to the attainment of the groundwater sustainability goal in the Basin over the planning horizon of this Groundwater Sustainability Plan (GSP).
+These PMAs, as described in Chapter 4, enable the continued use of groundwater and protection of groundwater uses and users into the future.

+In this section, the GSP implementation plan for the Basin is defined.
+Elements of this plan include:

+- 1) Management and Administration - a.
+GSA management, administration, legal and day-to-day operations. - b.
+Reporting, including preparation of annual reports and 5-year evaluations and updates. - 2) Implementation - a.
+Implementation of the GSP monitoring program activities described in Chapter 3. - b.
+Technical support, including model updates, data collection and other technical analysis. - c.
+Projects and Management Actions (PMAs) as described in Chapter 4. - 3) Outreach and Education - a.
+Coordination activities with stakeholders and entities in the Basin. - b.
+Ongoing outreach activities to stakeholders

+Cost estimates and funding methods for GSP implementation are also presented in this section.